 In the first paragraph, I mentioned few good points about Excels in resource planning.
 But honestly, Excels are not the most suitable for managing the overall picture of resource management especially when there are a lot of people and projects.
 There are few key points that should be considered when thinking of managing project resource plans in Excels.
 Who will compile all the data from the Excels into an overall view?
 How critical is to get the latest and updated resource information for finding the right resource for projects and data for the big picture?
 How would a proper tool contribute to managing and revising the resource plans and which other benefits are possible?

-Silverbucket alone of course won’t change everything better because a new tool requires always some extra effort and time to make the new procedure become part of the project management culture.
+Silverbucket alone of course won’t make everything better because a new tool requires always some extra effort and time to make the new procedure become part of the project management culture.
 Based on the feedback that we’ve heard, we recommend discussing and evaluating whether Excel is the most reasonable option or should you explore different resource management tools and study the benefits that they offer.